How to practise a foreign language for free without travelling

 Don't you need to be abroad to speak a foreign language?

 Of course not!
 Most major (and even some minor) languages are much easier to come across than you think!
 You may live in an English speaking country (or otherwise), but it is filled with people from all around the world, some of which may be happy to help you learn, as well as fellow enthusiastic learners at the same level as you.

-Below, I’ll be mostly referring to the Internet as a means to meet these people, and not as the tool for actually practising.
-But you can also add people who are abroad to your MSN/Skype to engage in some interesting two-way conversations, and find penpals through some sites like polyglot language exchange.
+Below, I'll be mostly referring to the Internet as a means to meet these people, and not as the tool for actually practising.
+But you can also add people who are abroad to your Skype to engage in some interesting two-way conversations, or find penpals through some sites like polyglot language exchange.
 This helps a lot with your written language, spelling and grammar, but the priority should always be on spoken communication (in my opinion).
 Unless you live in a village in a mountain, if you try hard enough you can find opportunities to practise in person!
 If you live in a major and especially a capital city, you have no excuses.